So what do you do on the 2nd month after Starting an Online Business with only 1 Hour a Day & $100 a Month?

 SHANE: Yeah it was just cool to sit down with some of these people that you’re friends with or you look up to but you just hear their real life and they are real guys.
 You know, if there has ever been a real guy, it’s Pat Flynn.
 We just talked about our kids and our families and all that good stuff, had a great meal, and just an awesome experience overall, the Agents of Change Conference.
 Rich Brooks does a great job with that.
 If you ever get a chance to go to that, you should, just a great time.
 That was our Can’t Miss Moment for this week.

-All right guys, that wraps up our two podcast journey on how you should send your time and money when you first start your online business.
+All right guys, that wraps up our two podcast journey on how you should spend your time and money when you first start your online business.
 We spelled it out and looked at the first months of your online business on what you should do.
 We’ve had a blast taking you on this journey.
 It was awesome to kind of look back with a little 20-20 hindsight and let you know what we would have done if we were just starting out our online business from scratch.

-We made a lot of mistakes early on and our goal with these last two podcasts is to help you avoid those mistakes and tell you exactly what you should be doing when you’re starting an online business or if you have already been running your online business for a few months, maybe look back and see some things you might have missed and take that out.
+We made a lot of mistakes early on and our goal with these last two podcasts is to help you avoid those mistakes and tell you exactly what you should be doing when you’re starting an online business or if you have already been running your online business for a few months, maybe look back and see some things you might have missed and go take those out.

 I know this was a lot of information that we went over in podcast 14 and 15.
-We want to tell you if you need a little more help, we are actually going to put together a program that will not only help you get started in your online business but it will guide you through the process of creating that first digital product we discussed today for your email opt in and take you step by step through the first two months of your online business journey.
+We want to tell you if you need a little more help, we are actually going to put together a program that will not only help you get started in your online business but it will guide you through the process of creating that first digital product we discussed today for your email opt-in and take you step by step through the first two months of your online business journey.

 It’s not just a course.
 There will be videos and things like that, and all kinds of things to teach you all these stuff, but Jocelyn and I will be there with you every step of the way and answer your questions on starting and growing your online business.
 If you would like to know more about how we can personally help you get started or take your business to the next level, head over to www.FlippedLifestyle.com/FlipYourLife and you can learn about all the different programs we have to meet your needs to get you started and to get your business off to a great start.